Unveiling Large Language Model Supply Chain: Structure, Domain, and Vulnerabilities: Dataset and LLMSC Construction

 \subsection{Dataset Collection and Pre-process}

 \textbf{Keyword-based Package Search.} To construct our dataset, we queried the PyPI and NPM platforms for open-source packages associated with LLMSC components.
-We used a comprehensive set of keywords and keyword combinations, including ``LLM,'' ``Pre-trained Models,'' ``GPT,'' ``Transformer,'' ``Chatbot,'' ``Agent'', ``Prompt,'' and ``Embedding''.
-These keywords were selected based on relevant literature and the terminology commonly used in the LLM ecosystem~\cite{wang2024agentsurvey,diaz2024llmops,hadi2025large}. \autoref{fig:wordcloud} highlights the most frequently used keywords in the search process, providing an overview of the terminology that guided our dataset construction.
+We used a comprehensive set of keywords and their combinatiGenerate a comprehensive list of keywords for searching software packages related to large language models (LLMs) in the NPM and PyPI ecosystems.
+Include terms covering core functionalities (e.g., inference, fine-tuning, embeddings), ecosystem tools (e.g., vector databases, retrieval-augmented generation), integration workflows (e.g., APIs, orchestration, prompt engineering), and platform-specific contexts (e.g., OpenAI, Hugging Face).ons, including but not limited to ``LLM,'' ``Pre-trained Models,'' ``GPT,'' ``Transformer,'' ``Chatbot,'' ``Agent'', and ``Prompt'', etc. These keywords were selected based on relevant literature and the terminology commonly used in the LLM ecosystem~\cite{wang2024agentsurvey,diaz2024llmops,hadi2025large}. \autoref{fig:wordcloud} highlights the most frequently used keywords in the search process, providing an overview of the terminology that guided our dataset construction.
 For PyPI, we developed a crawler that executed keyword searches directly on the PyPI marketplace~\cite{pypi} and retrieved all search results sorted by relevance.
 The crawler collected metadata fields such as the package name, summary, description, project URLs, and README files.
 To ensure comprehensive coverage, the crawler iteratively paginated through all search results for each keyword.
 For NPM, we leveraged the NPM Registry API~\cite{npm} to perform keyword-based searches and retrieved metadata fields including the package name, description, dependencies, and README content.
-To comply with the platforms’ API usage policies, the PyPI crawler employed rate-limiting to avoid overloading the server, while the NPM crawler optimized retrieval by batching requests in parallel.
-Using this process, we retrieved metadata and README files for a total of 44,303 packages, including 34,110 from PyPI and 10,193 from NPM.
+Using this process, we collected a total of 54,393 packages, including 43,111 from PyPI and 11,282 from NPM.